willymcallister/willymcallister.github.io/_articles/electric-potential.md

 It's hard to figure out the potential energy of something if it's just sitting in one spot.
 If we move the object (do work on it), that allows us to discover its potential energy.

-## Find electric potential energy
+## What is electric potential energy?

 An electric charge located in an electric field has *electric potential energy*.
 Here is our strategy for discovering what that is,

 * We put a charged object in an electric field.
 * We do some work to make it move.
 * That changes the object's potential energy by an equal amount.
-(The joules of work we do becomes joules of potential energy in the object.)
+(The joules of work become joules of potential energy in the object.)
 * The difference in potential energy provides the hint we need to figure out the potential energy of the object when it is standing still.

 Let's set up a simple charge arrangement and ask a few questions.